List of foreign Liga I players

 Clubs listed are those that the player has played at least one Liga I game for.

 Seasons listed are those that the player has played at least one Liga I game in.
 Note that seasons, not calendar years, are used.
 For example, "1992–1995" indicates that the player has played in every season from 1992–1993 to 1994–1995, but not necessarily every calendar year from 1992 to 1995.

-In bold: players that have played at least one Liga I game in the current season (2023–2024) and the clubs they've played for.
+In bold: players that have played at least one Liga I game in the current season (2026–27) and the clubs they've played for.
 They include players that have subsequently left the club, but do not include current players of a Liga I club that have not played a Liga I game in the current season.

 Albania

-Roland Agalliu was the first foreign footballer that arrived in Romania after the 1989 Romanian Revolution.
+Roland Agalliu was the first foreign footballer who arrived in Romania after the 1989 Romanian Revolution.